OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Proposed Methodology

-The proofs of Theorem \ref{thm:Pxvalue_KL} and Lemma \ref{lemma:ulargerthan0} are given in the appendix, which are obtained by a careful analysis of the KKT conditions.
-Note that the specified $\delta$ only places a meaning constraint within the range given in Theorem \ref{thm:Pxvalue_KL}.
-Otherwise, the KL constraint is essentially too loose, and the optimal solution $Q^{i}$ defaults to a uniform distribution.
-It remains to solve for the value of $u$ that satisfies the KL constraint with equality.
-For this purpose, we establish the following lemma. \begin{lemma} For the assignment $Q_j^{i} = \frac{{P_j^{i}}^{\frac{u}{1+u}}}{\sum_{j=1}^{N_i}{P_j^{i}}^{\frac{u}{1+u}}}$, $i=1,2,\ldots,N_i$, $D_{KL}(Q^{i} || P^{i})$ is monotonically non-increasing with respect to $u$ in the range $u \geq 0$. \end{lemma} The proof of Lemma \ref{lemma:KLdecreasing} is provided also in the appendix.
-This lemma demonstrates that the KL divergence decreases as \( u \) increases.
-This property is particularly useful in finding the value of \( u \) since we can easily determine \( u \) numerically using a simple and efficient bisection search.
+}Moreover, $D_{KL}(Q^{i} || P^{i})$ is a monotonically increasing function of $T \geq 1$. \end{lemma} The proofs of Theorem \ref{thm:Pxvalue_KL}, Remark \ref{remark:temp_scaling}, and Lemma \ref{lemma:ulargerthan0} are given in Appendix \ref{sec:pf-of-remark1}, \ref{pf:KL_solution} and \ref{sec:pflemma_ulargerthan0}, built on a careful analysis of the KKT conditions.
+The specified $\delta$ only places a meaningful constraint within the range given in Theorem \ref{thm:Pxvalue_KL}.
+Otherwise, the KL constraint is too loose, and the optimal solution $Q^{i}$ defaults to a uniform distribution.
+It remains to solve for the temperature value $T$ that satisfies the KL constraint with equality.
+Lemma \ref{lemma:ulargerthan0} states that the KL divergence grows with increasing $T$, which allows us to numerically find \( T \) through a straightforward bisection search.

-As an illustrative example, consider a probability distribution of four tokens with values $P^{i} = [ 0.4, 0.3, 0.2, 0.1 ]$ and a small $\delta = 0.0384$.
-Since this $\delta$ value lies in the interval $[0,\frac{1}{4} \sum_{j =1}^{4} \log(\frac{1}{4 P_j^{i}}) ] =[0, ~0.1757]$, satisfying the condition given in Theorem \ref{thm:Pxvalue_KL}, Lemma \ref{lemma:ulargerthan0} guarantees the existence of a positive $u$ such that equality holds for the KL constraint (\ref{eq:KLconstraint}).
-Numerically, it turns out that the solution is $u=1$ in this case, yielding the probability:

-It is evident that the resulting probability distribution is more uniform compared to the initial $P^{i}$.
-This corresponds to a higher entropy, allowing us to embed more secret bits with $Q^{i}$ than with $P^{i}$.
+\begin{theorem}[informal] When the divergence in (\ref{eq:KLconstraint}) is the total variation distance (TV), the optimal solution $Q^{i}$ to the problem (\ref{eq:HPX})-(\ref{eq:px_equal_0}) is obtained by splitting the budget $\delta$ into half equally, half to increase the lower-end probabilities to a certain common value, and the other half to decrease the higher-end probabilities to another certain common value. \end{theorem} The proof of Theorem \ref{thm:Qvalue_TV} and the closed-form solution are provided in Appendix \ref{pf:TV_solution}.
+The proof demonstrates that the solution follows a water-filling procedure to increase the low-probability components of $P^{i}$, and a reverse water-filling procedure to reduce the high-probability components, resembling the approach used in classical resource allocation problems.
+If the $\delta$ constraint is loose, then the optimal $Q^{i}$ becomes the uniform distribution, i.e., the two common values become equal.
+Figure \ref{fig:tv_illus} provides a clear visualization of the solution in Theorem 2.